OxyHQ/bMention/README.md

 # Mention App

 Welcome friends!
-This is the codebase for the Bluesky Social app.
+This is the codebase for the Mention app.

 Get the app itself: